skypjack/entt/docs/md/core.md

 As long as the list remains unchanged, identifiers are also guaranteed to be stable across different runs.
-In case they have been used in a production environment and a type has to be removed, one can just use a placeholder to leave the other identifiers unchanged:
+In case they have been used in a production environment, and a type has to be removed; one can just use a placeholder to leave the other identifiers unchanged:

 ```cpp